nilshenrich/NetworkListener/README.md

     The **isRunning**-method returns the running flag of the NetworkListener.\
     **True** means: *The listener is running*\
     **False** means: *The listener is not running*

+### Passing worker function

+Passing worker functions might be a bit tricky depending on the definition functions definition.\
+The following examples only show passing the worker for established connections.
+Other workers can be passed similarly.\
+The following cases can be handled as shown:

+1. Standalone function:

+    The easiest way is using a standalone function that is not a part of any class.

+    ```cpp
+    void standalone(const int clientId)
+    {
+        // Some code
+    }

+    TcpServer tcpServer{&standalone};
+    ```

+1. Member function of this:

+    A worker function could also be defined as a class method.
+If the TCP/TLS server shall be created within the same class that holds the worker function (e.g. in initializer list), this can be done as follows:

+    ```cpp
+    class ExampleClass
+    {
+    public:
+        ExampleClass(): tcpServer{::std::bind(&ExampleClass::classMember, this, ::std::placeholders::_1)} {}
+        virtual ~ExampleClass() {}

+    private:
+        // TCP server as class member
+        TcpServer tcpServer;

+        void classMember(const int clientId)
+        {
+            // Some code
+        }
+    };
+    ```

+    The **bind** function is used to get the function reference to a method from an object, in this case ```this```.
+For each attribute of the passed function, a placeholder with increasing number must be passed.

+1. Member function of foreign class:

+    Passing a member function from a foreign class to TCP/TLS server can be done similarly to above example.

+    ```cpp
+    class ExampleClass
+    {
+    public:
+        ExampleClass() {}
+        virtual ~ExampleClass() {}

+    private:
+        void classMember(const int clientId)
+        {
+            // Some code
+        }
+    };

+    // Create object
+    ExampleClass exampleClass;

+    // TCP server outside from class
+    TcpServer tcpServer{::std::bind(&ExampleClass::classMember, exampleClass, ::std::placeholders::_1)};

+    ```

 ## Example